sjurba/rebase-editor/README.md

 ### Testing
 `npm test` or `npm run tdd`

-For debugging i have a test file I have been using.
+For debugging I have a test file I have been using.

 `node index.js example`